tiagomms/XRPrototyping-03-PaperDigitalOverlay/Assets/Scripts/CircuitProcessor/Step2-CircuitGridAssigner.md

   - `false` otherwise

 - `isPartOfFork`: boolean
-  - `true` if the wire's `toGrid` value matches the `fromGrid` of two or more other wires
+  - `true` **if its `toGrid` value matches the `gridPosition` of any component of type `"fork"`**.
   - `false` otherwise

 - `isPartOfMerge`: boolean
-  - `true` if the wire's `fromGrid` value matches the `toGrid` of two or more other wires
+  - `true` **if its `fromGrid` value matches the `gridPosition` of any component of type `"merge"`**.
   - `false` otherwise

-> 🧠 These fields are used to disambiguate wire rendering logic in Step 3.
+This ensures wires are aware of when they participate in a structural branching or convergence point and allows rendering systems to visually adapt.

+> ⚠️ These checks must be performed **only after forks and merges have been appended to the `components` list** and all positions finalized.
+> Do not attempt to infer fork/merge status based solely on wire topology — rely on the component definitions instead.

 All these fields must be placed **alongside each wire object** in the `wires` array inside the Step 2 JSON output.
 They must not be stored in separate structures.